Pre-order HER REBEL HIGHNESS:

 Diana is a Chinese American author who writes YA and MG books that feature kickass Asian American heroes.
 Growing up as a Chinese American girl, these were the kind of characters she hungered to find in books.
 She believes that it’s important for all kids to recognize themselves as the heroes of the books they read.
 Her belief that diverse books help us create a better world is what drives her writing.
-She has two wonderful kids of her own and want them to grow up with books that represent them.
+She has two wonderful kids of her own and wants them to grow up with books that represent them.

 Diana was a 2019 We Need Diverse Books mentee with Swati Avashti and a 2021 Highlights Foundation Muslim Storytellers Fellow.
 Her debut novel Heiress Apparently was a 2021 Washington State Book Award finalist in the Young Adult Literature category.
 She has a BA in Creative Writing from the University of Washington and an MA in English with a Creative Writing focus from the University of Illinois, Chicago, and she is represented by Christa Heschke and Daniele Hunter of McIntosh and Otis.
 Diana lives in a suburb of Seattle and teaches composition, creative writing, literature, and humanities at North Seattle College.